christopheraue/m-ruby-concurrently/guides/Performance.md

 Garbage collection was disabled.
 The benchmark runs the code in batches to reduce the overhead of the benchmark harness.

-## Mere Invocation of (Concurrent) Procs
+## Mere Invocation of Concurrent Procs

-This benchmark compares all `#call` methods of a concurrent proc and a regular proc.
+This benchmark compares all call methods of a [concurrent proc][Concurrently::Proc] and a regular proc.
 The procs itself do nothing.
 The results represent the baseline for how fast Concurrently is able to work.
 It can't get any faster than that.

     Benchmarks
     ----------